Hamza-Azam-B/Azure-Honeynet-/README.md

 - Sentinel Workbooks (Attack Map)

-Methodology Overview
+## Methodology Overview

 Honeynet setup:
-I started with the deployment of several virtual machines in Azure that were deliberately vulnerable, putting them online to mimic the insecure environment of the real world and entice global hackers.
+- I started with the deployment of several virtual machines in Azure that were deliberately vulnerable, putting them online to mimic the insecure environment of the real world and entice global hackers.

-Monitoring and Analysis: Azure was set up to ingest logs from the following: Windows Security Events, Linux Syslog, and NSG flow logs to a Log Analytics Workspace.
+Monitoring and Analysis:
+- Azure was set up to ingest logs from the following: Windows Security Events, Linux Syslog, and NSG flow logs to a Log Analytics Workspace.
 Microsoft Sentinel was used to visualize the attacks, creating an interactive global attack map and querying the collected data using KQL.

-Observation of security metrics: I followed the environment for a period of 24 hours, observing key security metrics such as failed logons, brute-force attempts, and malicious inbound traffic.
+Observation of security metrics:
+- I followed the environment for a period of 24 hours, observing key security metrics such as failed logons, brute-force attempts, and malicious inbound traffic.
 In this way, I came to understand just how rapidly and with what intensity exposed cloud systems are attacked.

-## Log investigation and enrichment:
+Log investigation and enrichment:
 - Imported large GeoIP watchlist into Sentinel to enrich attacker IP addresses with geographic data, enabling me to map the origin of the attacks and further analyze global threat patterns.

-## SOC Attack Analysis:
+SOC Attack Analysis:
 - With the use of KQL, I have investigated authentication failures, network traffic anomalies, and attacker behavior, emulating what a real Security Operations Center analyst might do while responding to attacks via the cloud.

-Build attack visualizations

- Global Attack Map (Sentinel Workbook)
+## Global Attack Map (Sentinel Workbook)

 Below is the attack map generated directly from my Azure honeynet data.
 It visualizes all malicious activity targeting my exposed VMs.